compendius/libvirt_nova_exporter/README.md

 ### Errors

-Errors are logged when instances are removed from being 'active' in libvirt (deleted/shutdown etc).
+Errors are somtimes logged when instances are removed from being 'active' in libvirt (deleted/shutdown etc) whilst the Collect() method is called.
 This is a natural consequence of calling a function on a libvirt domain whilst the Domain is in the process of state change.
 These errors are for information only and include the relevant domain name.
 The relevant goroutine is terminated if errors like these are detected.

 ```